salaheddinek/slam_viewer/README.md

 * **Easy to integrate**: The library defines no symbols in the public namespace.
 It also provides a centralized single class to save the camera trajectory.

-If you use this libraries, please cite our paper as shown below:
+If you use this library, please cite our paper as shown below:

 ```
 @inproceedings{kabbour2018human,